Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/The Technologies.md

 sidebar_position: 0
 description: What makes Stirling-PDF powerful - technologies and capabilities!
 ---
-# What Makes Stirling-PDF V2 Powerful
+# What Makes Stirling-PDF Powerful

-Stirling-PDF V2 combines server-side processing power with modern browser capabilities to give you the best PDF experience possible.
+Stirling-PDF combines server-side processing power with modern browser capabilities to give you the best PDF experience possible.

-## What You Get with V2
+## Key Features

 ### Work Offline with Browser Storage
 - **Your files stay in your browser** - No need to re-upload files when switching between tools